Aktiun/spark-sql-rest/README.md

 ### Amazon S3 autentication

-Note that do you have to avoid putting your Amazon S3 credentials on any file that could be committed to a public repository so do you can pass your credentials as parameters in the following way:
+To connect to S3 you will need to provide your access key and secret as specified below.  **NOTE**: Do not write your Amazon S3 credentials on any file that could be committed to a public repository.
+Instead, pass your credentials as parameters in the following way:

 ```bash
 java -Daws.accesskey=YOUR_ACCESS_KEY -Daws.secretkey=YOUR_SECRET_KEY -jar adt.spark.provider-0.0.1-SNAPSHOT.jar